-As I mentioned above, this is a classic gin cocktail.
+As I mentioned above, this Meyer Lemon and Thyme Bees Knees is a take on a classic gin cocktail.
 I chose my usual brand of gin, Hendrick’s since I had a bottle on hand.
 That left me to shop for the citrus and fresh thyme.

 Meyer lemons are a hybrid of lemons and mandarin oranges.
 In the U.S., they are in season from November through May, but you may be able to find imported Meyer lemons year-round.
 I usually find them for sale by the bag as opposed to individually.
 A one-pound bag is around $5 in my area.

-This cocktail is pretty easy to make, and I had it poured and garnished in 7 minutes.
+This Meyer Lemon and Thyme Bees Knees cocktail was pretty easy to make, and I had it poured and garnished in 7 minutes.
 I juiced the Meyer lemons, mixed the honey syrup, added everything but the thyme to a cocktail shaker, and shook for a minute.
 Two Meyer lemons gave me the exact amount of juice I needed, and I had plenty leftover for garnishing.

 I did have trouble with the thyme, but I think that was my fault.
 I tried the method listed of pinching the thyme in my fingers and running them along the stem, but I kept removing the leaves.
 In a moment of desperation, I decided to smash the thyme with a meat mallet instead.
 It worked and kept the leaves intact.

 I did get picky with the lemon garnish, and that slowed things down a bit.
 I just had to remove the seeds from the lemon slices, and that probably added at least a minute to the total time.